 The objective of the module is to develop competence in applying and developing the methods of physiotherapy.
-After completing the module, students are able to act and to provide physiotherapy in different environments and networks.
-When acting in work communities, students apply their knowledge in genuine situations accounting for the work and operating culture of their environment.
-They critically observe the opportunities of their field in promoting the client's functional capacity and create new practices in physiotherapy.
+After completing the module, the student can provide physiotherapy methods in various environments and networks.
+When acting in work communities, the student applies achieved skills in real-life situations accounting for the work and operating culture.
+The student critically observes the opportunities of the field in promoting the client's functioning and creating new physiotherapy practices.

-5) Client-oriented Rehabilitation Services (30 cr)
+5) Client-centred Rehabilitation Services (30 cr)

-The objective of the module is competence in the development of client-oriented rehabilitation services.
-After completing the module, the student is able to apply entrepreneurship and the idea of service design from the point of view of physiotherapy in the development of well-being services.
-The student is familiar with the possibilities provided by client-oriented digital services in the development of rehabilitation services and is able to apply what he or she has learned to practical development work in a genuine work environment.
-Having completed the module, the student is able to operate in multidisciplinary rehabilitation networks and apply his or her competence related to management and leadership and the well-being of the work community.
+The objective of the module is competence in the development of client-centred rehabilitation services.
+After completing the module, the student is able to apply entrepreneurship and service design thinking in developing well-being services from the physiotherapeutic perspective.
+The student is familiar with the possibilities provided by user-centred digital services in the development of rehabilitation services.
+The student applies what she/he has learned to practical development work in real-life working environments.
+After the student has completed the module, the student can work in multidisciplinary rehabilitation networks and apply skills related to management, leadership, and the well-being of the work community.